elisabethirgens/shards/writing.md

+# Jordan Casteel on the High Line

+“I am not interested in competing with anyone.
+I hope we all make it.”
+From a mural in New York City and the artist [Jordan Casteel](https://www.jordancasteel.com/about).
+Her portrait of two Harlem street vendors was commisioned by The High Line, a wondrous park perched on old railway tracks, soaring above the streets.
+[The Baayfalls](https://www.thehighline.org/art/projects/jordan-casteel/) are Fallou Wadje and her brother, I learnt the title refers to their branch of [Sufi Muslim order](https://en.wikipedia.org/wiki/Mouride#Baye_Fall) from Senegal.
+Jordan painted Fallou years later in front of the store where Fallou then sold her fashion line.
+And that piece was purchased by [the Dean Collection of Swizz Beatz and Alicia Keys](https://www.jordancasteel.com/exhibitions/giantsbkmuseum) — right now exhibited at the Brooklyn Museum.
+The mural that caught my attention when walking by in 2022 is not on display anymore, but the original painting is owned by MoMA.

+---

 # Cut Out Friends for Unbuilt Architecture

 Back in 2011, an architecture student in Sweden wanted to populate a project with humans.
 He photographed his friends, cut away the background, and published the collection as